 This allows you to claim a credit for up to $1,000 for contributions you made to any eligible retirement plans.
 The actual credit amount you can claim is based on your adjusted gross income, your filing status, and the total amount you put into retirement savings for the year.
 You will also need to attach Form 8880.

 Line 5-Residential Energy Credit

-If you made certain solar, wind, or geothermal energy improvements to your home you may qualify to claim this credit.
-Additionally, you will need to attach a Form 5695
+If you made certain solar, wind, or geothermal energy improvements to your home you may qualify to claim a solar tax credit, as well as others.
+Additionally, you will need to attach Form 5695.

 Line 6-Other Credits

 This line allows you to claim other nonrefundable credits such as the general business credit.

 Part II-Other Payments and Refundable Credits